andrewbaisden/blog-posts/notes/50 Cool Web And Mobile Project Ideas for 2022.md

-# 50 Cool Web And Mobile Project Ideas for 2022

 This is a follow up to the article I created in 2021 **50 Cool Web And Mobile Project Ideas for 2021**.
 My tech stack has changed slightly since then.
 I will only use it as an example so that you can figure out how you could possibly build these applications with your own technical stack.
 Each project has a programming level of either beginner, intermediate or advanced.
 These applications can be created using front-end, back-end or full-stack skills.

 These are only examples and nothing is set in stone.
 In a real world case you would be expected to justify the best use cases for having an SQL or NoSQL back-end for example.
 And as for the programming levels this is just my personal opinion everyone is different so make your own judgements.
 I have included a basic brief for what the application can do.
 Of course I am sure that you can think of more ways to increase the feature list so go ahead.